Skip to main content Skip to secondary navigation

 Help them connect to resources.
 Students in distress may need help connecting with a resource.
 Showing them how to access a resource increases the likelihood that they actually do.

-“Thank you for being so open with me.
-I want to stay connected as you move through this challenge, and I also want to make sure that you’re getting the kind of help you need.
-I really think you may find ______ to be a very helpful and comforting resource.
+"Thank you for being so open with me.
+I want to stay connected as you move through this challenge, and I also want to make sure that you're getting the kind of help you need.
+I really think you may find _______ to be a very helpful and comforting resource.
 Their whole job is to support students through these very challenges.
+I know many students who have found _______ to be just the kind of support they needed.

 Mental Health and Well-Being Resources